 These belt hangers can be purchased from speciality storage shops or your local hardware store and can be hung from the clothes rail or hook.
 If you have a walk-in wardrobe or dressing room with lots of wall space, these stick-on hooks are a great way to display your belts individually.

-If you’d like to book an Unclutter your wardrobe session or have your storage questions answered, you can contact me here.
+If you’d like to book a wardrobe clutter session or have your storage questions answered, you can contact me here.